bitpay/jsonPaymentProtocol/v2/specification.md

 4. (Server) Verifies invoice exists and is still accepting payments, responds with payment request
 5. (Client) Validates payment request hash
 6. (Client) Validates payment request signature
+7. (Client) Selects a currency from the list of payment options
 7. (Client) Generates a payment to match conditions on payment request
 8. (Client) Submits proposed unsigned transaction and size of signed transaction to server
 9. (Server) Validates invoice exists and is still accepting payments